 Learn to mend medium to large holes in all fabric types, particularly linen, cotton and hemp.
-Great for reinforcing knees and mending denim.
+Great for reinforcing knees and mending jeans.

 Once you start, you’ll see the potential any worn cloth has to be transformed into a useful and beautiful fabric once more.
 Bedding, tea towels and clothing can all be utilised and transformed.
 Begin your journey into textile salvation with this beautiful Boro mending kit.

 The Darn it!
 Mend it - Complete Mending Kit includes most elements from this Boro mending kit - buy the complete kit to learn Boro style mending plus Darning and dry felt mending as well.

 No experience or "craftiness" required!
 This is a simple, easy to follow method that will have you mending for life.

 KIT CONTENTS --- Quality British John James Sashiko Long Darners x 2 --- Sashiko Cotton Thread Card by Sajou France --- Indigo Cotton Thread Card --- Leather Thimble --- Assorted 100% Linen Remnants from Fog Linen Japan --- Thread Snips --- Canvas Zip Case --- Safety Pins

 Dimensions of the Kit: 20 x 15 x 2 cm